isaachowen/fsm/shared_context/architecture.md

    - [Web Interface](#web-interface)

 ## Project Summary
-A web-based interactive finite state machine designer that allows users to create, edit, and export FSM diagrams.
+A web-based interactive Network Doodler that allows users to create, edit, and export FSM diagrams.
 This is a single-page application built with vanilla JavaScript and HTML5 Canvas, originally created by Evan Wallace and forked for enhancements.

 ## Technology Stack
 - **Frontend**: Vanilla JavaScript, HTML5 Canvas, CSS3